bhargavkukadiya/ShimmerExample/README.md

 # ShimmerExample
-Repository to show how to use shimmer with UITableView
+Repository to show how to use Facebook Shimmer with UITableView